Error - 16: No such attributeCreated: 2012-04-20 08:09:59

 In this case, you must either load Ex20xx on the Destination, run Forest Prep, or create a new connection that creates simple AD Contacts that are not mail enabled.

-LDAP_NO_SUCH_ATTRIBUTE when syncing to a Lotus Notes Destination:
+When syncing to a Lotus Notes Destination:

 In addition to the above error summary, there is another known cause of this error that is specific to connections that sync to a Notes Destination.
 If a Source object does not contain a primary mail attribute value, your initial sync to Add the Notes object will be successful.
 However, subsequent syncs that might try to Modify that object will fail with this error.
 The Modify will return this specific error: